knulli-cfw/knulli.org/docs/index.md

 * New bezel set *Default-KNULLI* with bezels for 4:3, 1:1, and 16:9 screens
 * Tons of bugfixes and performance improvements

-You will find the complete change log in the [release notes on GitHub](https://github.com/knulli-cfw/distribution/releases/latest).
+You will find a complete list of all new features, fixes, and changes in the [change log](https://github.com/knulli-cfw/distribution/blob/knulli-main/knulli-Changelog.md).

-If you are **new to KNULLI** and you want to get started: Head to the [Quick Start Guide](../play/quick-start) - it will guide you through the installation and your very first steps.
-If you are **already running KNULLI** and want to update to Firefly: Please **read the big red box** right below!
+If you are **new to KNULLI** and want to get started: Head to the [Quick Start Guide](https://knulli.org/play/quick-start) on our website - it will guide you through the installation and your very first steps.
+If you are already running KNULLI and want to **upgrade** to Firefly: Make sure to bring yourself up to speed regarding the [PortMaster and exFAT situation](../guides/portmaster-and-exfat) before you start your new KNULLI setup!

 In any case: We hope you enjoy playing your games with KNULLI!

-!!! danger "Important: Read this before you update!"
+!!! warning "Major Update"

-    This version of KNULLI comes with a lot of new features which **require** to **re-flash** the firmware.
-We **strongly discourage** you from attempting a manual update - it will cause problems.
-Instead, we strongly suggest a **fresh installation** of KNULLI!
+    This version of KNULLI comes with a lot of new features which **require** to re-flash the firmware.

-    Also be aware that the ext4 file system is still strongly recommended but no longer mandatory as explained in the [PortMaster and exFAT Guide](../guides/portmaster-and-exfat).

 ## About KNULLI